 Totals betting in the FA Cup revolves around the over/under on combined goals scored by both teams in a match.
-A typical line might be set at 2.5 goals, where bettors decide whether the match will produce three or more goals (over) or two or fewer (under).
-Unlike basketball or American football, where totals regularly land in triple digits, football's low-scoring nature means even a half-goal shift in the line — from 2.5 to 3.0 — dramatically changes the probability landscape and the value on offer.
+A standard line might sit at 2.5 goals, requiring bettors to determine whether three or more goals will be scored (over) or two or fewer (under).
+Unlike basketball or American football, where totals often land in triple digits, football's low-scoring nature means even a half-goal shift — from 2.5 to 3.0 — represents a significant market adjustment that bettors should treat with care.

 Cross-Sport totals Vig Comparison